-- (g) The Panel expects that parties will not attempt to circumvent the media canvassing restriction by talking to the media about closely related issues to those in the proceedings or by briefing the media prior to the lodgement of an application. - (h) The restrictions on media canvassing in Rule 19 do not apply to ASIC.
+- (g) The Panel expects that parties will not attempt to circumvent the media canvassing restriction by: - (i) talking to the media about closely related issues to those in the proceedings - (ii) briefing the media prior to the lodgement of an application or - (iii) directly approaching stakeholders regarding matters that could not be canvassed in the media. - (h) The restrictions on media canvassing in Rule 19 do not apply to ASIC.